asecurityteam/splunk-add-on-jira-alerts/README.md

 _Important to note_ that we use `${` and `}$` as start and stop tokens (as in `${var}$`) to generate the templates!
 This hybrid between Splunk's `$` delimiter and Jinja defaults `{{ }}` avoids overescaping within JIRA templating.

 #### Default Description Template
-Here's a basic one to get you going.
+Here's a basic one to get you going with an ASCII-style table.

     h3. ${search_name}$
     \\